 The best tool to quantify impacts on downstream watercourses is the LCM.
 The outflow TP loads associated with three development scenarios were calculated and are presented in Table 11.
-The outflow TP load under existing conditions is 282 kg/yr, 293 kg/yr (+11 kg/yr) if all vacant lots are built out and 298 kg/yr (16 kg/yr) if all vacant lots are built out and all seasonal residences are converted to permanent occupancy.
-LCMs for Turtle Lake and Lake Talon will be completed to determine the changes in TP concentration in Turtle Lake and Lake Talon based on these development scenarios; those results will be appended to the final report.
+The outflow TP load under existing conditions is 282 kg/yr, 293 kg/yr (+11.1 kg/yr) if all vacant lots are built out, 298 kg/yr (+16.7 kg/yr) if all vacant lots are built out and all seasonal residences are converted to permanent occupancy, and 304 kg/yr (+22.6 kg/yr) if all vacant lots are built out, all seasonal residences are converted to permanent occupancy and additional lots are developed on Four Mile Bay and Trout Lake (main basin; Table 11).
+The impact of modelled increases in TP loads on Turtle Lake and Lake Talon should be evaluated through modelled changes in TP and MVWHDO concentrations in those lakes (see recommendations in Section 10).